 The Statistics and Data Science team plays an integral part in the research of all scientific programmes in the MRC Epidemiology Unit.

-Statistics work is led by Stephen Sharp, and includes the following:
+Statistics work is led by Stephen Sharp:

 - Statistical input into ongoing Unit research work.

 - Library of exemplar Stata code for application of specific methods.

 - Cambridge Epidemiology and Trials Unit (CETU).

 - National Diet and Nutrition Survey (NDNS) rolling programme.